 Cut off from his teacher, Iyengar continued to teach himself yoga as he was developing his teaching practice.
 He focusing more on holding poses in alignment, whereas Jois taught what Krishnamacharya had taught him and called it Ashtanga.
 This is how the fluid Ashtanga and the more static Iyengar styles of yoga came into the world through two students of the same teacher.

 When India became independent, the yoga school in Mysore shut down, and Krishnamacharya moved his family to Chennai and taught yoga there.
 In this later period of his yoga teaching career, while still teaching the vinyasa style of doing asanas, he put more emphasis on using yoga therapeutically and indeed was known more as a healer than as a yoga teacher in Chennai.
 He no longer taught large classes of students.
 He preferred to work with students one on one.
-He taught asanas, various Hindu and Vedic philosophies and texts, and chanting and other devotional practices, but only if students were sincere.
+He taught asanas, pranayama, various Hindu and Vedic philosophies and texts, and chanting and other devotional practices, but only if students were sincere.

 This is where he taught A.G.
 Mohan, Srivatsa Ramaswami, and his own son, Desikachar.
 Krishnamacharya had lost some of his arrogance with age.
 He himself was a very disciplined, serious, competent person.
 In his early career, he expected his students and family to practice as he did.
 In his later career, he let them go their own way.
 He still expected his students to be dedicated and to do a high quality of work.

 Sadly, Krishnamacharya did not live to see that millions of people have benefitted from his life’s work.
 He was a highly devoted spiritual practitioner, and that was the primary focus of his life.
 Yoga was the vehicle.
-He was highly educated, acquiring six university degrees, which is probably unmatched, attesting to his brilliance.
+He was highly educated, acquiring six university degrees, attesting to his brilliance.
 He studied the yoga philosophy, but unlike his teachers, he went to the Himalayas in search of a practice.
 He didn’t just practice yoga or teach, he was yoga.